Andes Mountains & Mindo Cloud Forest, Ecuador

 After a fantastic morning, we headed to Mindo for lunch, with one stop along the way, Minjoy Park.
 The chairlift from the parking lot to the park lets you capture beautiful views of Mindo and the surrounding forest.
 When you go, you have two options.
 The first is to ride the up and return immediately, or hop off and hike one of the many trails before returning.
 Due to time constraints, we chose the immediate return.
 We enjoyed the ride and the beautiful cloud forest.
 Afterward, we found a local restaurant and had lunch before our remaining tour stops.

 Our final stop of the day was Yumbos Chocolate.
-Mindo has several chocolate makers, but according to our guide, Yumbos is the best.
+Mindo has several chocolate makers, but our guide says Yumbos is the best.
 Upon entering the shop, we were ushered to the rear, where there was a small outdoor patio where a guide explained the process of going, selecting, fermenting, drying, and roasting the chocolate beans.
 A tasting of different types of chocolates and chocolate products followed this.
 Finally, we were walked through a demonstration of the roasting process.
 The guide explained that the entire process was done by hand using traditional techniques.
 Then, of course, we purchased some things to take home.
 When asked about buying in the U.S. or having chocolates shipped, we were reminded that Ecuador has no postal service and shipping anything anywhere is nearly impossible and prohibitively expensive, which is unfortunate, but maybe someday.
 It was the perfect way to cap off our day.

 Sadly, it was time to go home.
 After a 2 1/2 hour ride back to Quitoa, Vivian dropped us off at the airport, where we awaited our flight home.
 We loved visiting Ecuador, seeing many wonderful things and meeting many great people.
 There are a lot of other places we would like to visit, but I wouldn’t rule out visiting Ecuador again.
 If you’d like to know more, please read one of my other posts or contact me.
 Thanks for reading, and happy travels!